Game-RL: Synthesizing Multimodal Verifiable Game Data to Boost VLMs' General Reasoning: Experiment details

-For models in the 7-8 billion parameter range, this LoRA-based SFT training was conducted on a single A800 GPU, with the training duration lasting around 15 hours or less.
+\textbf{LoRA-based supervised fine-tuning} For the models in the 7-8 billion parameter range, this LoRA-based SFT training was conducted on a single A800 GPU and the training duration lasted around 15 hours or less for 40k samples (1 epoch).

-\paragraph{GRPO-based reinforcement learning} In this setup, we conducted full-parameter fine-tuning of the language model while freezing the visual encoder and projection layers.
-The learning rate was 2e-7, also with a 3\% warm-up.
-The KL regularization coefficient was set to 0.04.

-The reward signal used for training was based solely on the correctness of the model's final outputs.
-Given the high diversity of responses within this dataset, traditional rule-based reward methods suffer from insufficient accuracy in answer matching.
-To enhance the robustness and accuracy of the evaluation, we employed Qwen2.5-32B-AWQ \citep{qwen2025qwen25technicalreport} as an evaluator model to assist in scoring the generated outputs.
-The specific procedure is as follows: both the reference answer and the answer generated by the policy model are inputted into this evaluator model.
-The evaluator model then determines whether the generated answer matches the reference answer.
-The reward allocation adheres to a strict binary principle: a reward of 1 is assigned if they match, and a reward of 0 is assigned otherwise.
+\textbf{GRPO-based reinforcement learning} \begin{itemize}[leftmargin=*] \item \textbf{7-8 billion parameter model} Training on 5k samples (1 epoch) required approximately 22 hours, utilizing five A800 GPUs, including resources for the deployment of the evaluator model. \item \textbf{3 billion parameter model} The training process lasted approximately 18 hours for 5k samples (1 epoch) on four A800 GPUs, also including the evaluator model's deployment. \end{itemize}

-The utilization of the quantized version of the evaluator model not only significantly improves evaluation speed but also maintains a high degree of accuracy and consistency in the assessment.
-This approach effectively enhances the overall efficiency and reliability of the evaluation process.
-Training a 7-8 billion parameter model required approximately 22 hours, utilizing five A800 GPUs.
+\textbf{GPU usage} Training a 7-8 billion parameter model with GRPO-based RL required approximately 22 hours, utilizing five A800 GPUs.
 This GPU allocation included resources for the deployment of the evaluator model.
 For a 3 billion parameter model, the training process lasted approximately 18 hours on four A800 GPUs, with this count also inclusive of the evaluator model's deployment.
+For the 32 billion parameter model, the LoRA-based training took approximately 22 hours using eight H20 GPUs with 141GB memory each, while the reward model was deployed on four A100 GPUs.